Large values of cusp forms on GL(n): Statement of results

 One of the tools we develop in this paper is an explicit description of $\Lambda\to U\backslash S$ for symmetric spaces $S$ associated with split semisimple real Lie groups $G$.
 We use in an essential way the symplectic reduction of the Hamiltonian action of $U$ on $T^*(S)$.
 See Theorem \ref{t:critical} for a more precise statement.

-\begin{thm} The Lagrangian $\Lambda$ of a spherical Whittaker function embeds as an open subvariety of the Toda Lagrangian $\mathscr{L}$. \end{thm}
+\begin{thm} The Lagrangian $\Lambda$ of a spherical Whittaker function embeds as an open subset of the Toda isospectral manifold $\mathscr{L}$. \end{thm}

 The complement of the essential support ${\rm Im}(\Lambda\rightarrow U\backslash S)$ describes the classically forbidden region of the Toda flow.
-The corresponding quantum eigenstates -- the Whittaker functions -- then decay rapidly in this region.
+The corresponding quantum eigenstates -- the Whittaker functions -- then decay rapidly in this region, as we shall establish in \S\ref{s:decay-regime}.
 So while the archimedean Whittaker functions are not of compact support, the essential support provides a substitute.
 This is parallel to the theory of Fourier Integral Operators, where we could view $W$ as a distribution whose microlocal support is the Lagrangian $\Lambda$.
-From the above description of $\mathscr{L}$ as an isospectral variety, we may immediately deduce from Theorem \ref{whitt supp} that all the simple roots of an element in ${\rm Im}(\Lambda\rightarrow U\backslash S)$ have size at most $\sqrt{\lambda}$.
+From the above description of $\mathscr{L}$ as an isospectral variety, we may immediately deduce from Theorem \ref{whitt supp} that all the simple roots evaluated at an element in ${\rm Im}(\Lambda\rightarrow U\backslash S)$ have size at most $\sqrt{\lambda}$.
 Information of this sort is a crucial input for the proof of Theorem \ref{general tau}.